 In 2018 we will be slowly building an exciting Makerspace to give students the opportunity to gain and apply knowledge, deepen their understanding and develop creative and critical thinking skills within an authentic context.
 This area will be equipped with STEAM related tools to encourage inquiry and project-based learning to ensure our students are future ready.

 The Hub organises University speaker-led talks every two weeks (Thursdays) after school.
 University lecturers are invited to present on their careers and courses to engage and enlighten our students on possible future careers.
 These have been very well received in 2017 as students had a great opportunity to hear from and question some of the leading minds in Western Australia.

 Teacher/Librarian and the Reading Program

 The role of the Teacher/Librarian is to assist staff and teach students to integrate information and communication technologies into their teaching and learning environments.
 The enjoyment of reading as a life long habit is a major focus of the library staff.
 The Teacher/Librarian runs a traditional reading programme for Years 7 and 8 in collaboration with the English Department as the emphasis is still on school literacy.
 The Teacher/Librarian provides a comprehensive orientation programme for all Year 7s in Term 1 and facilitates and supervises the learning experiences of our private study students.

-Transperth Smartcards to access public transport and library resources are issued through the Hub.
-Lost cards will be replaced at a fee within a few days.
+Transperth SmartRider cards are used to access public transport and to borrow library resources.
+SmartRiders are issued through the Hub.
+Lost cards will be replaced at a fee within five to seven working days.

 Library staff aspire to excel in their school and show respect for themselves, others and the earth.